1. Previous: Table of Contents

 Enjoying this book?

-• Using var for variables that can be reassigned.
+• How to use var for variables that can be reassigned.

-• Using val for variables that are read-only.
+• How to use val for variables that are read-only.

-• Expressions can be evaluated to a value.
+• That expressions can be evaluated to a value.

-• Statements do not evaluate to a value.
+• That statements do not evaluate to a value.

-• The Boolean type for true and false values.
+• How we can use the Boolean type for true and false values.

-Thanks to Matt McKenna, Jacob Rakidzich, and Doug Smith for reviewing this article.
+Thanks to Matt McKenna, Jacob Rakidzich, and Doug Smith for reviewing this chapter.

 Share this article: